 The dry season of December to February is the best time to visit islands on the west side of the country – such as Langkawi and Penang.
 However, the second high season in the northern hemisphere summer is better for the likes of Tioman Island and the Perhentians.

 The good news is that temperatures stay roughly the same throughout the year – between 22 and 32 degrees Celsius.
 Rainfall is lowest in July and August.
 This only changes if you’re travelling into the hills.
-While it may not seem relevant when talking about the beaches in Malaysia, if you’re planning on spending time in Kota Kinabalu, it’s useful to know!
+While it may not seem relevant when talking about the beaches in Malaysia, if you’re planning on spending time in Kota Kinabalu, it’s useful to know when to visit!

 Most Popular Beach in Malaysia | Batu Ferringhi